telerik/blazor-docs/troubleshooting/deployment.md

 * `404 not found for telerik-blazor.js` - this indicates that the framework did not copy our static assets to the publish location.
     * Some solutions are available in the [JS Errors - Missing File]({%slug troubleshooting-js-errors%}#missing-file) article.
-    * Make sure that static assets are enabled both in the `Startup.cs` and in the `Program.cs` files so the server can use them even when the `ASPNETCORE_ENVIRONMENT` is _not_ set to `Development` - see the [What You Need - Static Assets]({%slug getting-started/what-you-need%}#static-assets) section.
+    * When using `dotnet run` or `dotnet build` to publish an app, the static assets may not work when the `ASPNETCORE_ENVIRONMENT` is _not_ set to `Development`.
+This may be due to a missing server configuration for allowing static assets ([MSDN link](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-3.1&tabs=visual-studio#consume-content-from-a-referenced-rcl)).

+        Usually, the following in `Program.cs` of the server project solves the problem, or using `dotnet publish`, or publishing from Visual Studio:

+        **C#**

+            // Program.cs
+            namespace MyBlazorAppName
+            {
+                public class Program
+                {
+                    //more code may be present here

+                    //for a server project it may look like this public static IHostBuilder CreateHostBuilder(string[] args) =>
+                        Host.CreateDefaultBuilder(args)
+                            .ConfigureWebHostDefaults(webBuilder =>
+                            {
+                                webBuilder.UseStaticWebAssets(); // may be needed when ASPNETCORE_ENVIRONMENT is NOT set to Development webBuilder.UseStartup<Startup>();
+                            });

+                    //for a WASM project it may look like this public static IWebHost BuildWebHost(string[] args) =>
+                        WebHost.CreateDefaultBuilder(args)
+                            .UseConfiguration(new ConfigurationBuilder()
+                                .AddCommandLine(args)
+                                .Build())
+                            .UseStaticWebAssets() // may be needed when ASPNETCORE_ENVIRONMENT is NOT set to Development .UseStartup<Startup>()
+                            .Build();
+                }
+            }

     * Some reports indicate that deploying to a Docker container never copies over the static assets and you may have to either copy the file manually, or use it from our CDN.
+This may be related to the static asset configuration above, however.

 * `Trial Message` - if the machine that performs the build has access to a trial version of our NuGet package, the framework may get confused and copy a trial assembly to the publish location and you may see the trial messages live.
 Solutions are available in the [Upgrade Troubleshooting - I Still See the Trial Message]({%slug upgrade-tutorial%}#i-still-see-the-trial-message) article.

 We have also had reports that hosting a Server-side Blazor app on a cloud service, or even on a server that is relatively remote to the client, causes issues.
 The network latency may interrupt, break or re-arrange the SignalR packets and this can cause a variety of usability issues - from sluggish responses to wrong UI elements responding, or errors.
 If your users will have a large latency to the server, you may want to consider the Client-side (WASM) model or at least test what the experience is before rolling out to production.